GretaLupi/Hamiltonian-Learning-QuantumMagnets/README.md

-# Quantum Magnet Hamiltonian Learning - Datasets & Models
+# Hamiltonian Learning Quantum Magnets - Datasets & Models

 This repository contains the datasets and models used in the paper:
 **"Hamiltonian Learning of Quantum Magnets with Non-Local Impurity Tomography"**